Windows OS Hub

 password expiration reminder using PowerShell

 $Subject = 'Important!
-Your password expires soon!'
+Your password is about to expire!'

 $BodyTxt1 = 'Your password for'